Khosrov Forest State Reserve: Cultural heritage

 Kakavaberd / Geghayo, Keghayo, Geghi, Keghi fortress, Tatul fortress / are brilliant fort-construction models of historical Armenia.
 It is located 12 km to the south-east from Garni, on the right bank of Azat river.
 The fortress now exists and is quite well preserved.
 It is inaccessible from three sides as it was surrounded by natural gulfs (abysses / precipices) and huge rocks.
 The forth side is fenced / enclosed as it was not protected by natural barriers.
 The walls / fences prolonged to the north-east have 2–2.5 meters thickness, near the gate the thickness is 2.60 m.
 The height of the walls is 8.15 m.
 The northern towers are eight and their height is more than 10 meters.
 There are anterooms at the bottom of some towers, as well as there is a round room and small windows inside some of the towers.
 There is a chapel dug / carved out of the rock with a cross carved on the front at the entrance near the gate of the fortress.
 The citadel is situated on the western side of the fortress.
 There are noticeable building ruins, too.
 The fortress took the name "Kakavaberd" as there are numerous partridges / willow ptarmigans thereabout; the original name was "Geghama Monastery" after the name of the highland.
-Kakavaberd is also called Tatul fortress, as it is very similar to Tmkaberd in Javakhq.
+Kakavaberd is also called Tatul fortress, as it is very similar to Tmogvi in Javakheti.
 Hovhannes Draskhanakerttsi (9–10 centuries) was the first to mention about the fortress during the description of the retreat of Arab general / military leader Bsheri who was defeated during the sea battle in Sevan by Ashot Erkat /Iron/ Bagratuni.
 In the 11th century the fort was owned by the Pahlavunis and in the 12–13th centuries the Proshyans were the rulers here.
 Later on, Stephanos Orbelyan left a written memoire about the fort giving Geghi name to the fort where he described the battle held near Garni village/city in 1225.
 There is no precise data on the foundation and destruction of Kakavaberd fort.
 It was probably destroyed in 1679 from the earthquake after which it was not reconstructed.